allegro/allegro.tech/_posts/2016-10-18-crafting-API-for-mobile-devices.md

 preferences or refreshing the OAuth2 token.

 ## Summary
-In this article I presented 3 changes we have introduced into our REST API architecture, to speeds up the process of delivering new features into mobile applications.
+In this article I presented 3 changes we have introduced into our REST API architecture, in order to speed up the delivery of new features into mobile applications.
 These changes need some extra work on the backend side, but it’s usually cheaper to do it in backend than in apps on 3 mobile platforms.